 Chickpea:: Disease:: Dry Root Rot ( Rhizoctonia bataticola )

-Dry Root Rot is soil-borne disease caused by fungus, Rhizoctonia bataticola.
+Dry Root Rot is a soil-borne disease caused by fungus, Rhizoctonia bataticola.
 The disease is prominent in rainfed areas of Rajasthan, Gujarat, Madhya Pradesh, and Uttar Pradesh.
 Mostly disease appears at flowering or pod formation stage.
 Infection of this disease is also seen at seedling stage in presence of poor soil moisture and high temperature (about 30°C).

 Symptoms of Dry Root Rot :-